SponTanious/Domino-Arm/README.md

 - 1x Box of Dominoes

 ## Setup and Installation
-If you have a a robot with arms of a different specifiction than ours, you will have to update the ArmVariables.mat file.
+If you have a a robot with arms of a different specifiction than ours, you will have to update the ArmVariables.mat file. <br>
 There are several section in the main.m file that will need to be run so that everything can be intialized.

+## Our Demonstration
+The following link is a video of the arm we created in operation. <br>
+<a href="https://www.youtube.com/watch?v=p-tF9si5Xu8&feature=youtu.be">Click Here for Our Video Demonstartion</a>